DataIntellectTech/kdb-chronicle-queue/README.md

 The scenario used was based on our quote messages.
 The messages were generated in a specific, known format, added to the queue in a specific manner, i.e. as a self-describing message.
 This allowed the adapter to map known fields from the source message to known fields in the destination object.
 Finally, the kdb+ table used was structured specifically for quote data.

 The quote adapter example that has been completed, should be considered as a base framework to develop further message specific adapters from Chronicle Queue into kdb+.

+# Release Notes

+### Version 1.1.0

+Fixed an issue where messages are dropped from the Chronicle Queue if the application restarts when there are messages in KdbEnvelope that have not been sent to kdb+.